David L. Stone: Military career

 After the war, he served as the American Army representative on the Inter-Allied Rhineland Commission until June 1920.
 Stone was actively involved in the post-war German reconstruction efforts.

 Effective 1 July 1920, Stone was permanently promoted to colonel.
 From February 1923 to December 1924, he served on the General Staff of the 7th Corps Area in Omaha, Nebraska.
-From March 1927 to June 1930, Stone was Executive for Reserve Affairs at the War Department.
-From July 1930 to July 1932, he commanded the 3rd Infantry Regiment and Fort Snelling in Minnesota.
+From September 1924 to March 1926, Stone served as commander of the 6th Infantry Regiment.
+From March 1927 to June 1930, he was Executive for Reserve Affairs at the War Department.
+From July 1930 to July 1932, Stone commanded the 3rd Infantry Regiment and Fort Snelling in Minnesota.
+From May to November 1931, he was also acting commanding general of the 14th Infantry Brigade.

-From August 1932 to June 1933, Stone taught military science and tactics at the University of Illinois Urbana-Champaign.
+From August 1932 to June 1933, Stone taught military science and tactics at the University of Illinois Urbana-Champaign while also commanding the 52nd Infantry Regiment.
 On 24 May 1933, he was promoted to brigadier general.
-From July 1933 to September 1936, he commanded the 14th Brigade and Fort Snelling.
+From July 1933 to September 1936, he commanded the 14th Infantry Brigade and Fort Snelling.
 Stone then commanded the 3rd Infantry Division at Fort Lewis from September 1936 to March 1937.
 On 1 October 1936, he was promoted to major general.
 From April 1937 to January 1940, Stone served as the commanding general of the Panama Canal Department.
 On 22 January 1940, he assumed command of the 5th Corps Area at Fort Hayes in Ohio.
 Stone relinquished command on 25 April 1940 and retired from active duty on 15 August 1940 upon reaching the mandatory retirement age of 64.